 Estrogen levels significantly decrease during menopause.
 This causes many of the symptoms associated with menopause.
 Estrogen levels may also affect thyroid function.

-In a peer-reviewed study from 2011, researchers examined the role that estrogen levels have on thyroid receptors.
+In a from 2011, researchers examined the role that estrogen levels have on thyroid receptors.
 Thyroid receptors are the molecules that allow thyroid hormones to enter cells.
 Researchers found that estrogen levels might affect thyroid function and lead to thyroid disorders.
 More research is needed to better understand the relationship between these two hormones.

 Hypothyroidism can increase or worsen symptoms of menopause.
-A research study from 2007 showed that women with a thyroid disorder and severe menopause experienced improved symptoms after getting treated for the thyroid disorder.
+A from 2007 showed that women with a thyroid disorder and severe menopause experienced improved symptoms after getting treated for the thyroid disorder.
 This suggests that treating thyroid disorders can help manage menopause symptoms.

 Hypothyroidism and menopause also have many overlapping symptoms.
 Having both conditions may increase the risk and severity of these overlapping symptoms.